All-Active HA for NGINX Plus on the Google Cloud Platform

 Task 2: Creating Source Instances

-Create three GCE source instances that will serve as templates for the instance groups you will create later on: one instance for the NGINX Plus load balancer and two instances for NGINX Plus PHP application servers.
+Create three GCE source instances.
+Use them as templates for later instance groups.
+One for the NGINX Plus load balancer and two for NGINX Plus PHP app servers.

 You can create source instances in either of two ways:

-- Based on a standard GCE VM image, in which case you install NGINX Plus manually.
-This guide uses the Ubuntu LTS image that was most current at the time of publication (Ubuntu 16.04 LTS), but you can use any Unix or Linux OS that NGINX Plus supports.
+- Based on a standard GCE VM image, you install NGINX Plus manually.
+This guide uses the latest Ubuntu LTS image at publication (Ubuntu 24.04 LTS).
+You can use any Unix or Linux OS that NGINX Plus supports.

 - Based on the prebuilt NGINX Plus image in the Google Marketplace, which at the time of publication runs on Ubuntu 14.04 LTS.